ansys/pyansys-geometry/doc/source/getting_started/docker/linux_container.rst

 Building the Docker images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to build your image, follow the next instructions:
+To build your image, follow these steps:

 #.
-Locate yourself at the folder where the ``.zip`` file and the Dockerfile are placed.
+Navigate to the folder where the ``.zip`` file and the Dockerfile are located.
 #.
-Run the following Docker command:
+Run this Docker command:

   .. code:: bash

      docker build -t ghcr.io/ansys/geometry:linux-latest -f Dockerfile.linux .

 #.
 Check that the image has been created successfully.
 You should see an output similar
-   to this one when running the following command:
+   to this one:

   .. code:: bash